nilesr/formgen/README.md

 	]]

-You only need to set the table id on the buttons that will open a list view, or on menus that contain a button that's going to open a group by and you want the name of the column that you're going to group by to be automatically translated by setting a literal boolean `true` as the button text.
+You only need to set the table id on the buttons that will open a list view, or on buttons that are going to open a group by and you want the name of the column that you're going to group by to be automatically translated by setting a literal boolean `true` as the button text.

-If you pass in a boolean true for the title, it assumes you want a group by, interprets the third value in the triplet as a column id and attempts to pull the localized column name from the metadata of the table you listed.
-If you want to use this, you must set a table id for the submenu that this button is inside.
+If you pass in a boolean true for the title, it assumes you want a group by, interprets the third value in the triplet as a column id and attempts to pull the localized column name from the metadata of the table id (second item in the triplet).

-If you're not going to use this functionality and your button isn't going to open a list view, you can just set the second value to null.
-If you don't intend to use this feature, for performance reasons you should set the table id to on the menu that the button is in, otherwise the menu can't be displayed to the screen until the metadata for that table has been retrieved from the database.

 You can set the second value to the magic `_html` and the third value will be understood as a relative path and passed to `odkTables.launchHTML`.